Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: Proof of Main Theorem

-As pointed out in the introduction, the proof relies in three basic tools: Xiao's method, the behavior of linear systems on suitable \'etale coverings (studied in Section 3) and finally Pardini's covering trick.
-We consider them separately.
+As pointed out in the introduction, the proof relies on three basic tools: Xiao's method, the behavior of linear systems on suitable \'etale coverings (studied in Section 3) and finally Pardini's covering trick.